 - More affordable: Was introduced into a lower priced category (27 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 4 months after the 800D).

-Reasons to prefer the Canon EOS 800D:
+Arguments in favor of the Canon EOS 800D:

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.

 - More heavily discounted: Has been on the market for longer (launched in February 2017).

 If the count of individual advantages (bullet points above) is taken as a guide, the 200D emerges as the winner of the contest (5 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.